stesta/stesta.github.io/_posts/2013-09-10-recursion-using-c-lambda-expressions.markdown

 ---
 layout: post
-current: post
-cover: assets/images/blog/thumbnails/fractal.jpg
-navigation: True
-title: "Recursion Using C# Lambda Expressions"
+title: Recursion Using C# Lambda Expressions
+image: /assets/images/blog/thumbnails/fractal.jpg
 date: 2013-09-10
-tags:
-class: post-template
-subclass: 'post'
-author: steve
 ---
 Recursion can sometimes hurt the brain.
 Here is a clear and concise way to do recursion using C# lambdas and linq.
 Let's sta<!--more-->rt with a common scenario, recursing through a tree.
 Imagine that we've got a tree of "Nodes".
 For